intel/gstreamer-media-SDK/README.md

 	cmake .. -DDEBUG=ON

-To build the plugin for Media Server Solutions, please follow the command below:
+To build the plugin for Media Server Studio, please follow the command below:

-	cmake .. -DFOR_MSS=ON
+	cmake .. -DWITH_MSS=ON

 Next step is to compile the GStreamer-MSDK plugins: